ZebraMilk/binary-search-tree/README.md

 Should the insert/delete/find/height/depth/isBalanced/rebalance functions be methods of the Tree Factory? or separate global methods available to the other functions?

+## Brainstorm

+The 4 traversal functions need to take the root of a tree and return an array in the new traversal order.

+If provided a callback function, they should also perform that callback on each node before inserting into the resulting array

 ## Order of Operations

 I think I need to determine the height of a node before determining if it is balanced